What can the service offer?

 - Supporting the transition of children into settings

 - Providing a keyworker through the Team Around the Child [TAC]

 - Working in collaboration with other agencies

-- Providing advice and training to settings so they can offer quality inclusive provision - please view training dates
+- Providing advice and training to settings so they can offer quality inclusive provision - see SENCO Training Dates.

-- Providing assessment reports for Inclusion Funding - please view the Inclusion Panel Dates
+- Providing assessment reports for Inclusion Funding - view the latest DAF Inclusion Panel Dates.

 - Supporting settings through the Area SENCo